 Site infections are caused by the transfer of microorganisms to the wound.
 The transfer can be direct from contact with either patient or staff.
 Or indirect from either air or from contact with contaminated medical equipment.
-The source of the infection can be either from the patients themselves – endogenous – for example the patient’s own skin.
-Or, the source of the infection can be exogenous, most typically from medical staff.9
+The source of the infection can be either from the patients themselves – endogenous – for example the patient’s own skin, or, exogenous, most typically from medical staff9.

 The risks of microbial contamination – the challenge of MRSA

 It is estimated that as much as one-third of the population naturally carries Staphylococcus aureus – the "SA" in MRSA – on the skin10.
 These bacteria can cause infections in patients’ open wounds and other susceptible sites10.
 Naturally, this illustrates the importance of keeping Staphylococcus aureus away from contaminating patients’ open wounds.